quentin-st/Simple-Backup-Script/README.md

         'profile': '',          # This is the name of the plugin

                                 # The whole backup node is sent to the plugin:
-        'database': 'myDb',     # here are some specific keys }
+        'databases': ['myDb'],  # here are some specific keys }

+Check the `config-sample.py` for some information: it contains a sample configuration for each plugin.

+## Usage
+You can either run it in its interactive mode (default), or specify the backup you want to achieve:

+    # Interactive mode:
+    ./backup.py

+    # or
+    ./backup.py --backup my_backup

 ### Plugin-specific considerations
 ## PostgreSQL